-Seven percent of the population has a Speech Language Impairment (SLI).
-SLI is a neurological developmental impairment, with a genetical component.
-People with SLI have difficulties in developing their language, whereas the general development, hearing and intelligence show no problems.
+Seven percent of the population has a Developmental Language Disorder (DLD).
+DLD is a neurological developmental impairment, with a genetical component.
+People with DLD have difficulties in developing their language, whereas the general development, hearing and intelligence show no problems.

-This means for example that people with SLI have difficulty remembering and learning words or sentences.
-It is an invisible disability, which often leads to misunderstanding and has consequences for behavior and participation.
-SLI also is too often confused with, for example general language delay, dyslexia or autism.
+This means for example that people with DLD have difficulty remembering and learning words or sentences.
+It is an invisible disability, which often leads to misunderstanding and has consequences for behaviour and participation.
+DLD also is too often confused with, for example general language delay, dyslexia or autism.

-These are important signals how to recognize SLI among children:
+These are important signals how to recognize DLD among children: